 The following lemma uses similar ideas as the proof of \cite[Lemma 2.4]{Sch02}.

 \begin{lemma} Let $\cN$ be the result of an $\cM$-construction in some translatable structure.
-Then any normal iteration tree $\cT$ on $\cN$ is almost linear. \end{lemma} \begin{proof} Analogous to the proof of \cite[Lemma 2.4]{Sch02}, we start with the following claim.
+Then any normal iteration tree $\cT$ on $\cN$ is almost linear on strongness witnesses. \end{lemma} \begin{proof} Analogous to the proof of \cite[Lemma 2.4]{Sch02}, we start with the following claim.

-\begin{claim*} Let $\cU$ be a normal iteration tree on $\cN$ of successor length $\lambda+1$ and let $i+1 \in (0,\lambda]_U$ be such that $E = E_i^\cU$ is a strongness witness with critical point $\kappa_E$ and length $\lambda_E$.
-Then there is no strongness witness $F$ on the sequence of $\cM_\lambda^\cU$ with critical point $\kappa_F$ and length $\lambda_F$ such that \end{claim*} \begin{proof} Suppose the claim does not hold and let $F$ be a strongness witness on the sequence of $\cM_\lambda^\cU$ with $\kappa_E \leq \kappa_F < \lambda_E \leq \lambda_F$.
+\begin{claim} Let $\cU$ be a normal iteration tree on $\cN$ of successor length $\lambda+1$ and let $i+1 \in (0,\lambda]_U$ be such that $E = E_i^\cU$ is a strongness witness with critical point $\kappa_E$ and length $\lambda_E$.
+Then there is no strongness witness $F$ on the sequence of $\cM_\lambda^\cU$ with critical point $\kappa_F$ and length $\lambda_F$ such that \end{claim} \begin{proof} Suppose the claim does not hold and let $F$ be a strongness witness on the sequence of $\cM_\lambda^\cU$ with $\kappa_E \leq \kappa_F < \lambda_E \leq \lambda_F$.
 Then it is not hard to see that $\rho_\omega(J_{\lambda_F}^{\cM_\lambda^\cU}) \geq \lambda_E$, cf. the subclaim in the proof of \cite[Lemma 2.4, Claim 1]{Sch02}.
 This implies that $F|\xi \in J_{\lambda_F}^{\cM_\lambda^\cU}$ for all $\kappa_F < \xi < \lambda_E$.
 In particular, $\kappa_F$ is $\lambda_E$-strong in $\cM_\lambda^\cU$.
 Therefore, $\kappa_F$ is $\lambda_E$-strong in $\cM_{i+1}^\cU$.
 This yields a contradiction as $\cM_{i+1}^\cU$ is an ultrapower by $E$, so there is no extender with critical point between $\kappa_E$ and $\lambda_E$ that overlaps $\lambda_E$ in $\cM_{i+1}^\cU$. \end{proof}